polkadot-js/api/UPGRADING.md

 }
 ```

 Internally the [@polkadot/types](packages/types) package now only defines classes where there are specific encoding logic applied.
 For all other types, the definitions are done via a JSON-like format and then the TypeScript definitions are generated from these.
-(In a world where nodes inject types and the type defintions are not needed, this functionality will be useful to allos TS devs to auto-generate type definitions based on what the node defines.)
+(In a world where nodes inject types and the type definitions are not needed, this functionality will be useful to allow TS devs to auto-generate type definitions based on what the node defines.)

 ### Signing transactions (Signer interface)